Hope, conflicted morality as Newcastle fans welcome Saudis - NewsBreak

 To approve the sale that stalled last year, the Premier League said it received “legally binding assurances that the Kingdom of Saudi Arabia will not control Newcastle United Football Club.”
 The corporate ownership structure of PIF counters that, although the Premier League won’t discuss that or why the guarantees are required.

-Amanda Staveley, who brokered the deal and now owns 10% through an investment vehicle, has defended the new ownership and was at Sunday’s game with Al-Rumayyan, who was introduced to the crowd to cheers.
+Amanda Staveley, who brokered the deal and now owns 10% through an investment vehicle, has defended the new ownership and was at Sunday's game with Al-Rumayyan.

 One complicating factor for allowing the buyout was the Premier League pursuing legal means to shut down a television piracy operation linked to Saudi Arabia that was bootlegging footage from Qatari-owned beIN Sports.
 The thawing of the wider Gulf diplomatic dispute this year led to beIN being informed it was no longer banned in Saudi Arabia, removing an obstacle for the change of ownership.

 How long it will be until footage of Newcastle celebrating a trophy will be beamed around the world remains unclear.
-The spending can’t begin until the January transfer window to strengthen a team in next-to-last place with three points from eight games and a manager in Steve Bruce who fans chanted will be “sacked in the morning."
+The spending can’t begin until the January transfer window and the team started Sunday’s game in the relegation zone.

-Fans like Greenslade, who had stopped coming to games a decade ago, hold out hope that better times are now coming, and the search is on for tickets that are hard to come by again.
+Fans like Greenslade, who stopped coming to games a decade ago, may find tickets now hard to buy.
 He says just coming to the stadium on a matchday is enough to start getting excited — “after 14 years of absolute dross” — about the prospect of exciting times ahead.

 He is prepared for a slow rebuilding as the squad is reconstructed.